Alrocker/Unity-Boids/README.md

 # Unity-Boids

 This is a brief showing of my work on the Boid's algorithm.
+This uses Unity version 2020.3.26f1, using the HD Render Pipeline (although nothing in this projhect really warrants or requires this).

+Most of the original design philosophy comes from https://eater.net/boids and the Boids algorithm creator, Craig Reynolds, and his paper: https://www.semanticscholar.org/paper... .

-To showcase my work, I have included here 3 videos showing my overall progress on my work:
+To showcase my work, I have included 3 videos showing my overall progress on my work.

 # Earliest-Implementation
 https://user-images.githubusercontent.com/34142204/174691318-da449989-c1f9-4f3a-b699-3197dd97a52c.mp4